Welcome to The RESIST Project

 Roberto Kulpa

 Dr Roberto Kulpa (Edinburgh Napier University) is a social scientist interested in transnational sexual politics, especially dynamics between Central-Eastern Europe and ‘the West’, as well as in critical epistemologies.
-He will coordinate the case study on Poland and lead on communication and dissemination (stage 5).
+He will coordinate the case study on Poland and lead on Stage 5: Communication and Dissemination.

 Prof. Gavan Titley (Maynooth University) has interests in the politics of freedom of speech in a digital media environment, race, racism and multiculturalism in European politics, and the generative role of media and communications in this politics.
 His books include Is Free Speech Racist?
 (2020) and Racism and Media (2019).
-He will contribute to the case study on Ireland and lead on mapping (stage 1).
+He will contribute to the case study on Ireland and was the lead on Stage 1: Map.

 Maria Rodó-Zárate

 Dr Maria Rodó-Zárate (Universitat Pompeu Fabra) is a social scientist working on social inequalities from an intersectional, spatial and emotional perspective applied to issues such as the right to the city, gender-based violence or LGBTI-phobia.
-She will coordinate the case study on Spain and lead on lived experiences (stage 2).
+She will coordinate the case study on Spain and lead on lived experiences, Stage 2: Listen.

 Keep In Touch